 Table of Contents

-Average Oxford MBA GMAT Score
+What is The Average Oxford MBA GMAT Score?

 If you're applying to the Oxford MBA Program, you should know that the program prefers candidates with a GMAT score of 650 or above; however, it accepts all scores.
+The median GMAT score for the 2023-2024 class at Oxford Saïd Business School is 680, which is quite competitive.

+The average University of Oxford MBA GMAT score for candidates has been rising each year, indicating a steady surge in the quality of applicants.
 In 2019, the average GMAT score stood at an impressive 685, and this mark ascended even higher to reach a staggering 690 for the 2021-22 class.
 The increasing trend highlights that candidates are taking their GMAT scores seriously and investing time to refine their skills before applying to the Oxford MBA program.

-The following table shows the trend of Oxford MBA GMAT over the last 5 years.
+The following table shows the trend of Oxford MBA GMAT over the last 5 years:

 Year | Average GMAT Score |